solana-foundation/developer-content/content/courses/token-extensions/token-extensions-metadata.md

 });
 ```

-<Callout type="note">The more information in the metadata, the more it
+Note: The more information in the metadata, the more it costs.
-costs.</Callout>

 Step 3 has us initializing the `metadata pointer` extension.
 Let's do that by
 calling the `createInitializeMetadataPointerInstruction` function with the